DarwinLM: Evolutionary Structured Pruning of Large Language Models: Related Work

-{\bf Non-uniform Pruning Methods.} The distribution of importance across depth, attention heads, and width in the model varies between layers and is not uniform.
-Low-importance modules tend to be concentrated in specific locations and positions within the model.
-In the LLM domain,~\citet{Klein2023} utilized multi-objective NAS to compress LLMs while optimizing their performance for fine-tuning downstream tasks.
-SIMPLE~\cite{tao2023structured} detects redundant network structures by applying learnable masks to all compressible components, followed by sparse training.
-Unlike these prior methods, we propose a novel evolutionary framework, that maintains a fixed sparsity across the search process and integrates the effectiveness of finetuning within the fitness evaluation.
-Therefore, \sysname{} is \emph{training-aware}.
-From the technical standpoint, our work builds upon the recent EvoPress approach \cite{sieberling2024evopress}.
-EvoPress was designed for \emph{non-uniform unstructured pruning}, \emph{non-uniform quantization}, and \emph{layer dropping}, with a focus on achieving a target model size in a \emph{one-shot setting}.
-By contrast, \sysname{} differs by focusing on fine-grained structured pruning (at the level of rows/columns), and incorporating the effect of continued training into the compression allocation.
-The more fine-grained structured pruning we employ significantly improves performance, while maintaining guaranteed speedup without specific hardware support (contrary to e.g. unstructured sparsity).
-Additionally, two equally performing pruned models can respond differently to continued training, which motivates integrating a lightweight finetune into the search process.
+{\bf Non-uniform Pruning Methods.} The importance of model components across depth, attention heads, and width is highly non-uniform, with low-importance modules often concentrated in specific layers and positions.
+Prior work has explored this property for compression.
+For example, \citet{Klein2023} applies multi-objective NAS for LLM compression, while SIMPLE~\citep{tao2023structured} identifies redundant structures via learnable masks and sparse training.
+EvoPress~\citep{sieberling2024evopress} performs evolutionary optimization for non-uniform unstructured pruning, quantization, and layer dropping in a one-shot setting.
+In contrast, \sysname{} employs fine-grained structured pruning (at the row/column level) and optimizes sparsity allocation under hardware-aware speedup constraints, while incorporating continued training effects into the evolutionary search.
+This fine-grained approach improves performance while ensuring practical speedups.
+Additionally, similarly performing pruned models may respond differently to further training, motivating our lightweight finetuning during search.